Azure/iotedge/doc/edgehub-api.md

 - Subscribe for desired property changes
 - Pull the entire twin, parse the desired property changes section and store the $version
 - Going forward check the $version propery of every incoming patch.
 If the version number incremented by more then one, there are odds that a patch was missed, so pull the entire twin.

+Edge Hub - like in case of other operations - hides disconnections from connected devices/modules.
+If Edge Hub got disconnected from IoT Hub for any reason, after reconnection it pulls the twins for those connected modules/devices that have twin subscriptions.
+Then it checks the content of the twins with its own stored replicas.
+When Edge Hub detects any changes, it generates a patch and sends it to the devices/modules.

 ## Cloud-to-Device messages
 Twin is a simple way to send configuration to a device or module, but it is not feasible to send complex information or data with bigger size.
 If that is a requirement, [cloud-to-device](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-devguide-messages-c2d) or C2D messages can be used to send arbitrary data, however these can be sent only to devices, not modules.